 Nesquehoning is a very small borough located in the state of Pennsylvania.
 With a population of 3,344 people and just one neighborhood, Nesquehoning is the 457th largest community in Pennsylvania.
-Nesquehoning has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Nesquehoning was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Nesquehoning isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Nesquehoning are a mix of both white- and blue-collar jobs.
+Nesquehoning is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Nesquehoning is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Nesquehoning who work in office and administrative support (14.63%), food service (11.14%), and management occupations (8.62%).

-Nesquehoning is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Nesquehoning does not have a public transit system used by locals to get to and from work.

 The per capita income in Nesquehoning in 2022 was $23,872, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $95,488 for a family of four.
 However, Nesquehoning contains both very wealthy and poor people as well.